Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 Robert's Bike Rentals is hosted in the Digital Ocean Cloud for public use.

+Click the link below to access Robert's Bike Rentals and the bike collection.

 [Access Robert's Rental Bikes](http://104.248.100.154/)

 ## Tech Stack